 Fingerprints in Document Authentication

+The question of when fingerprints were first used for identification takes us back to ancient times.
 As early as 246 BCE, Chinese officials used fingerprints to authenticate important documents.
 They established a tamper-proof method of verifying authenticity by pressing their fingerprints into clay seals.
-These clay seals were widely used to secure legal papers, preventing forgery and ensuring trust in official transactions.
+These clay seals were widely used to secure legal documents, preventing forgery and ensuring trust in official transactions.

-With the invention of paper around 105 CE, fingerprints became an even more practical means of authentication.
+With the invention of paper around 105 CE during the Eastern Han Dynasty, fingerprints became an even more practical means of authentication.
 Palm prints, fingerprints, or lower finger joint impressions were commonly included on contracts, especially for individuals who could not sign their names legibly using traditional Chinese brushes.
 This innovation enhanced document security and democratized legal processes, making them accessible to a broader population.

 Fingerprints in Criminal Investigations

-China was also an early pioneer in using fingerprints for crime-solving.
+China was also an early pioneer in using fingerprints for crime-solving, addressing the question of when did fingerprinting start for crimes.
 During the Qin Dynasty (221–206 BCE), a manual titled The Volume of Crime Scene Investigation—Burglary described how handprints left at crime scenes were used as evidence in trials.
 This practice demonstrates a sophisticated understanding of how unique physical traits could aid in identifying perpetrators.

 By the Tang Dynasty (617–907 CE), fingerprints were regularly used in land contracts, wills, and army rosters, showcasing their expanding role in both civil and criminal contexts.
-This early reliance on fingerprints laid the foundation for their modern use in forensic investigations.
+This early reliance on fingerprints laid the foundation for their modern use in forensic investigations and contributed significantly to the history of fingerprints in forensic science.

 Technological Advancements in the 700s